BUPT-GAMMA/OpenHGNN/README.md

 python main.py -m model_name -d dataset_name -t task_name -g 0 --use_best_config
 ```

+usage: main.py [-h] [--model MODEL] [--task TASK] [--dataset DATASET]
+               [--gpu GPU] [--use_best_config]

+*optional arguments*:
+  -h, --help            show this help message and exit
--m means model name
+  --model MODEL,	-m MODEL	name of models

--d means datset name

--t means task name
+  --task TASK,	-t TASK	name of task
+  --dataset DATASET,	-d DATASET	name of datasets

--g controls which gpu you will use.
+  --gpu GPU, -g GPU	controls which gpu you will use.
 If you do not have gpu, set -g -1.

---use_best_config means you can use the best config in the dataset with the model.
+  --use_best_config	use_best_config means you can use the best config in the dataset with the model.
 If you want to set the different hyper-parameter, modify the [openhgnn.config.ini](./openhgnn/config.ini) manually.

---use_hpo Besides use_best_config, we give a hyper-parameter [example](./openhgnn/auto) to search the best hyper-parameter automatically.
+​	--use_hpo Besides use_best_config, we give a hyper-parameter [example](./openhgnn/auto) to search the best hyper-parameter automatically.

 e.g.: